Skip to main content

 • the previous tenant has not moved out yet

-Your landlord is breaking your tenancy agreement if they say you cannot move in from the start of the contract.
+Your landlord is breaking your agreement if you cannot move in from the start of the contract.

-Ask them to cover any costs caused by the delay, such as moving or storage costs, or temporary accommodation if you have to move out of your current home.
+Ask them to pay for any costs caused by the delay.
+For example, moving or storage costs, or to pay for somewhere else to live if you cannot stay in your current home.

-Or you could ask for any money you have paid to be refunded so you can find another property.
+Or you could ask them to give you back any money you have paid so you can find another property.

 Use our letter template if you need help with costs or alternative housing.